Matilda loves sharing her discoveries in beauty and skincare along with her many tried and tested DIYs that are

 - corn starch, as required

-- After you have your three ingredients all ready and measured, all you need to do is mix the water into the lemon mixture, and this will give you about a 1/4 cup of liquid.
+- After you have your three ingredients all ready and measured, all you need to do is mix the water into the lemon mixture.
+This will give you about a 1/4 cup of liquid.
 Put this liquid in a pot (preferably a small one) because it’s more manageable for a beginner.
 Most of the recipes that I came across used vinegar or honey but that is completely unnecessary and not easy to perfect.
 With that being said, let’s get to the important part of making this sugar wax so pay close attention!

 - You have to start stirring the mixture as soon as the pot gets on that stove by either using a whisk or a wooden spoon.
 That’s completely up to you to decide, but either way, keep stirring!
 By doing this, you ensure that the paste does not burn and combines to form a clear liquid.

 - Keep an eye on the mixture to determine if it’s ready to use.
 If you see a lot of foaming, feel free to turn the heat down.
 This does take a while so be patient ladies!
 As soon as you start to see the mixture turn from a light yellow color to a slight golden color (something that looks like golden syrup) take it off the stove but keep stirring to cool it down and you will notice quite a bit of foaming, but that goes down as you keep moving it.

 - To determine if the texture of the paste is perfect for the wax, all you need to do is take a spoon and check if the syrup is still thin and runny, and let it cool all the while stirring it to make the process quicker.